keboola/connection-docs/components/extractors/database/mysql/index.md

-### Signalling Table
+### Signaling Table

-The connector needs access to a signalling table in the source database.
-The signalling table is used by to connector to store various signal events and incremental snapshot watermarks.
+The connector needs access to a signaling table in the source database.
+The connector uses the signaling table to store various signal events and incremental snapshot watermarks.

 #### Creating a signaling data collection